taylorh140/typst-pintora/package/README.md

 * 0.1.0 - Inital Release
 * 0.1.1 - Updated to Jogs 0.2.3 and pintora 0.7.3
 * 0.1.2 - Fixed strange offset of text rows in class diagram, added `render-svg` function and more customization options
+* 0.1.3 - Bug Fixes for argument handling.